 Every company needs new sales to grow.
 And to find new customers, businesses need their sales teams to be educated and equipped with up-to-date product knowledge and details.

 This spreadsheet-based system was functional, but it was prone to errors and didn’t represent a valuable use of the Sales Enablement team’s time and resources.
-Eventually, they turned to GoingClear Interactive for help developing a web app that would automate these tasks.
+Eventually, they turned to GoingClear Interactive for help developing a web app that would automate these tasks which involved two key components which were a third party learning management system's API and having that their system and data talking/syncing with our web app as well as an admin interface for management and sales reps to login, register and pull reports as well.
 The company was on a tight deadline ahead of its next training initiative, but wanted to work with a firm who would focus on intensive discovery and custom programming with the goal of finding a more efficient solution.

 After thorough interviews and detailed planning, our experienced programmers were able to develop a successful web app that removed the need to share spreadsheet files through email.
 Instead, HMH got a streamlined solution that allowed for users to login, select the courses they needed, and have them automatically scheduled or assigned.